 If all animals evolved at the same rate, there would be no change in the relative interactions between species.
 However, not all animals evolve at the same rate.
 As Darwin observed, some are more “responsive to change” than others.
 Species that are more responsive to change can gain a relative advantage over the ones they compete with and increase the odds of survival.
 In the short run, these small gains don’t make much of a difference, but as generations pass the advantage can compound.
 A compounding advantage… that sounds nice.

-Everyone from Entrepreneurs and Fortune 500 CEOs to best-selling authors and middle managers is embedded is in their own Red Queen.
-Rather than run harder, wouldn't it be nice to run smarter?
+Everyone from Entrepreneurs and Fortune 500 CEOs to best-selling authors and middle managers are embedded with their own Red Queen.
+Rather than run harder, wouldn’t it be nice to run smarter?